TheOtherRolesAU/TheOtherRoles/README.md

 | Name | Description
 |----------|:-------------:|
 | Swapper Spawn Chance | -
-| Swapper can call emergency meeting | Option to disable the emergency button for the Swapper
+| Swapper Can Call Emergency Meeting | Option to disable the emergency button for the Swapper
-| Swapper can only swap others | Sets whether the Swapper can swap themself or not
+| Swapper Can Only Swap Others | Sets whether the Swapper can swap themself or not
 | Initial Swap Charges | -
 | Number Of Tasks Needed For Recharging | -
 -----------------------